directual/directual-js-example/README.md

 `npm init react-app directual-api-example`

-go to the your new project folder
+go to the your new project folder:

 `cd directual-api-example`

-and install necessary react-router-dom, directual-api:
+and install necessary libs: react-router-dom, directual-api:

 `npm install react-router-dom --save `